Edge-colouring graphs with local list sizes: Open problems

 \section{Open problems}

 In light of our results, the most basic open question is whether one can prove Theorems~\ref{thm:main-simple}--\ref{thm:main} without the polylogarithmic relation between the minimum and maximum degree.
-While in some situations of local vertex colourings such a relation is in fact necessary~\cite{DVKP18}, we believe that in the setting of list edge colouring it might as well be redundant.
+While in some situations of local vertex colourings such a relation is in fact necessary~\cite{DJK20}, we believe that in the setting of list edge colouring it might as well be redundant.
 In our proof, the necessity for this relation arises from the use of the Lov\'asz Local Lemma (see Claim~\ref{cla:expectation}), which is an integral part of the approach.
 Thus, it seems that new ideas would be required to circumvent this condition.

 Another interesting problem consists in improving the error terms of our bounds.
 Molloy and Reed~\cite{MR00} improved Theorem~\ref{thm:kahn} to $\chi'_{\ell}(G) \leq \Delta(G) + O(\sqrt{\Delta} \log^4 \Delta)$.
-It would be interesting to know whether similar results could be obtained in the local setting.
-One obstacle with regards to this is that, in the situation of correspondence colourings, it does not seem to be possible to reserve a set of colours as required for the proof of Molloy and Reed~\cite{MR00} (at least without further new ideas).
+It is therefore natural to ask whether similar results could be obtained in the local setting.
+One obstacle with regards to this is that, in the situation of correspondence colourings, it does not seem to be possible to reserve a set of colours as required for the proof of Molloy and Reed~\cite{MR00}.

 Finally, it might as well be true that the List Colouring Conjecture (Conjecture~\ref{con:list-colouring-conjecture}) extends to the local setting.
 However, since the original conjecture is already quite an illusive problem, let us instead finish with a less daunting question.
 Recall that Vizing's theorem states that every graph $G$ of maximum degree $\Delta$ has an $L$-edge-colouring from the lists $L(e)=\{1,\dots,\Delta+1\}$.
 It is our belief that this result can be strengthened to the local setting. \begin{conjecture}[Local Vizing's theorem] Let $G$ be a graph with a list assignment $L$ of $E(G)$ such that for every edge $e=uv$